+Bit Fields

-Bit Fields Word 31 Offset 16 15 0 Next Descriptor Pointer 1 Buffer Pointer Buffer Offset 2 Buffer Length 3 Flags Packet Length
+Word Offset 31 16 15 0

+0 Next Descriptor Pointer

+1 Buffer Pointer

+2 Buffer Offset Buffer Length

+3 Flags Packet Length

-Figure 4.
-Basic Descriptor Format
+Table 4.
+Basic Descriptor Description

 Word Offset Field Field Description 0 Next Descriptor Pointer The next descriptor pointer is used to create a single linked list of descriptors.
 Each descriptor describes a packet or a packet fragment.
 When a descriptor points to a single buffer packet or the first fragment of a packet, the start of packet (SOP) flag is set in the flags field.
 When a descriptor points to a single buffer packet or the last fragment of a packet, the end of packet (EOP) flag is set.
 When a packet is fragmented, each fragment must have its own descriptor and appear sequentially in the descriptor linked list.
 1 Buffer Pointer The buffer pointer refers to the actual memory buffer that contains packet data during transmit operations, or is an empty buffer ready to receive packet data during receive operations.
 2 Buffer Offset The buffer offset is the offset from the start of the packet buffer to the first byte of valid data.
 This field only has meaning when the buffer descriptor points to a buffer that actually contains data.
 Buffer Length The buffer length is the actual number of valid packet data bytes stored in the buffer.
 If the buffer is empty and waiting to receive data, this field represents the size of the empty buffer.
 3 Flags The flags field contains more information about the buffer, such as, is it the first fragment in a packet (SOP), the last fragment in a packet (EOP), or contains an entire contiguous Ethernet packet (both SOP and EOP).
-The flags are described in Section 2.6.4 and Section 2.6.5.
+The flags are described in Section 2.5.4 and Section 2.5.5.
 Packet Length The packet length only has meaning for buffers that both contain data and are the start of a new packet (SOP).
 In the case of SOP descriptors, the packet length field contains the length of the entire Ethernet packet, regardless if it is contained in a single buffer or fragmented over several buffers.

-Figure 5.
+Figure 6.
 Typical Descriptor Linked List

-2.6.2 Transmit and Receive Descriptor Queues
+2.5.2 Transmit and Receive Descriptor Queues

-The EMAC module processes descriptors in linked list chains as discussed in Section 2.6.1.
-The lists controlled by the EMAC are maintained by the application software through the use of the head descriptor pointer registers (HDP).
-Since the EMAC supports eight channels for both transmit and receive, there are eight head descriptor pointer registers for both.
-They are:
+The EMAC module processes descriptors in linked lists as discussed in Section 2.5.1.
+The lists used by the EMAC are maintained by the application software through the use of the head descriptor pointer registers (HDP).
+The EMAC supports eight channels for transmit and eight channels for receive.
+The corresponding head descriptor pointers are: